-- There are more that 35 sanctioned regattas in Ontario every year.
+- There are more than 35 sanctioned regattas in Ontario every year.

-- A minimum four (4) RCA licensed umpires MUST be on duty at all regattas for the duration of the regatta,
+- A minimum four (4) RCA licensed umpires must be on duty at all sanctioned regattas for the duration of the regatta.

 - Newly trained Umpires (known as Assistant or Associate Umpires) are assigned a Mentor Umpire who can help them learn the ropes and answer their questions.

 - Umpires can be rowers, coaches, parents/relatives of rowers, or anyone who wants to watch racing up close and give back to the sport

 - There is no specific prerequisite experience required to become an RCA Umpire.
 If you have some knowledge of the sport of rowing, are committed to ensuring a safe and fair regatta experience for all competitors, and are looking for a new way to give back to the sport then umpiring might be a great fit for you!

 How to Become A Licensed Umpire in Ontario

 - Attend a Level 1 Umpire Clinic.
 Once you’ve completed the clinic you are now a Level 1 Assistant Umpire!